 When to see a doctor

-- they have more mucus which is darker in colour and/or thicker and/or smells
+- have more mucus which is darker, thicker or smelly

 When to see a doctor urgently

 Your child is very sick and needs to see a doctor urgently if they:

 - get suddenly more unwell